 AMD vs Intel Processor Specifications and Features

 AMD has its Ryzen 3, Ryzen 5, Ryzen 7, Ryzen 9, and Threadripper lines, while Intel breaks its offerings up into the Core i3, Core i5, Core i7, Core i9, and Cascade Lake-X families.
-To compare AMD vs Intel CPUs based on specs and features, we could chart the entire product stacks, but for the sake of brevity we'll focus on the top chips in the respective product lines.
+To compare Intel vs AMD CPUs based on specs and features, we could chart the entire product stacks, but for the sake of brevity, we'll focus on the top chips in the respective families.
 Be aware that both companies have value options within each tier, but we can get a general sense of the current competitive landscape with these (relatively) short lists.
-We're using both vendor recommended pricing and street pricing to give you a sense of the current state of the market.
+We're using both vendors' recommended pricing and street pricing to give you a sense of the current state of the market.

 |High End Desktop (HEDT)||MSRP / Retail||Cores / Threads||Base / Boost GHz||L3 Cache||TDP||PCIe||Memory|

 |Threadripper 3990X||$3,990 / $3,750||64 / 128||2.9 / 4.3||256||280W||72 Usable Gen4||Quad DDR4-3200|

 |Intel W-3175X||$2,999 / N/A||28 / 56||3.1 / 4.8||38.5||255W||48 Gen3||Six-Channel DDR4-2666|